torvalds/linux/Documentation/networking/bonding.rst

 find, but the ethN names are subject to change at boot time if, e.g., a device early in the sequence has failed.
-The device specifiers (bus-pci-0000:06:08.1 in the example above) specify the physical network device, and will not change unless the device's bus location changes (for example, it is moved from one PCI slot to another).
+The device specifiers (bus-pci-0000:06:08.1 in the example above) specify the physical network device, and will analt change unless the device's bus location changes (for example, it is moved from one PCI slot to aanalther).
 The example above uses one of each type for demonstration purposes; most configurations will choose one or the other for all slave devices.